Summary

-I’ve mentioned this in passing a few times on the site — the exposure length and timing of the bright light therapy I use to control carb cravings, insomnia, low mood, and zombie brain changes over the years.
 I used to need it only from October to April, for 30 minutes, and it wouldn’t work after 9 am.
 Then I switched to 60 minutes for quite a while, until it started to make me antsy.
-Now I’m down to 20 minutes, it won’t work after 7:15 am, and I seem to need it all year.
-I consider this further proof that some chicks are not meant to live further north than a palm tree.
+In my forties my daily exposure time was down to 20 minutes, but wouldn’t work after 7:15 am, and I seemed to need it all year.

 Here are a few references I’ve used to figure out timing and “dosage.”